riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 ## First preprocessing step

-We want to make a quick preprocessing to check if an instance has obviously no solution and to remove triplets $(k, m, n)$ that, if chosen, obviously prevent any solution to be feasible.
+We make a first preprocessing to check if an instance has obviously no solution and to remove triplets $(k, m, n)$ that, if chosen, obviously prevent any solution to be feasible.
 A triplet (k,m,n) is obviously not a part from any solution if